synshop/rtfm/docs/members/Equipment/Print and Office/Large Format Printer.md

 ---
-description: A 24" large format printer for printing posters, game mats, and blueprints.
+description: A 24 inch large format printer for printing posters, game mats, and blueprints.
 tags:
    - STUB
    - print and office